by Matt Slick

-I recognize that denominations--to a small degree--are necessary and will never go away.
+I recognize that denominations, to a small degree, are necessary and will never go away.
 But comfort and "doctrinal purity" have robbed the Church of much of its power.
 Where the early Christians had to rely on God for their every need, today creature-comforts and drive-through churches have made us complacent and sluggish to the call of God to make disciples of every nation.
-We are comfortable in America where we have the best of everything and only need to put on credit what our whims demand, and thereby avoid the dependence upon God for our needs.
-This makes faith in God less of a pressing need.
-We have become distracted, and the church is showing signs of spiritual apathy.
+We are comfortable in America where we have the best of everything and only need to put on credit what our whims demand and thereby avoid the dependence upon God for our needs; this makes faith in God less of a pressing need.
+We have become distracted and the church is showing signs of spiritual apathy.
 We have our VCRs, air-conditioning, remote controls, and fast food.
 We have churches with central air, great sound systems, well-educated preachers, plush pews, and fine-tuned choirs, pianos, and organs.
 We are blessed with committees, plans, and money.
-In fact, we have so many churches that we are guaranteed we can find one to suit any whim or preference.
+In fact, we have so many churches we are guaranteed we can find one to suit any whim or preference.
 And all too often the messages are pleasant and don't make our hearts ache for the lost or our Lord.